-Pfizer and Moderna have both been approved for Emergency Use Authorization under the Food and Drug Administration (FDA).
+Pfizer, Moderna and Johnson & Johnson have both been approved for Emergency Use Authorization under the Food and Drug Administration (FDA).
 Multiple other manufacturers are in the final stages of evaluation.
 However, the brand you will receive is determined by what we have been given by the Illinois Department of Public Health (IDPH).
 The brand of vaccine may vary week to week, so you will not be given a choice.
 You will receive the same brand for dose 1 and 2.

 Both the Pfizer and the Moderna vaccines use new mRNA technology, which does not use the live virus that causes COVID-19.
 While many vaccines put a weakened or inactivated germ into our bodies, mRNA teaches our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.